Edited by Mark Anderson, Cathryn Reher, Suzanne Scheller & Julian Zweber

 Beginning with the premise that the essential challenge in elder law is developing and implementing a broad skill set spanning numerous practice areas, the Fourth Edition of Minnesota CLE’s Elder Law Handbook is written as a guide to help users develop the base of knowledge needed to address concerns of individuals and families who are suffering or planning for the impact of significant and chronic illness or disability.
 The chapters have been reorganized to address issues in the same order a lawyer might address them with a client, and with sufficient thoroughness to avoid leaving critical issues off the checklist.
 Editors Mark Anderson, Cathryn Reher, Suzanne Scheller, and Julian Zweber have reorganized and expanded this edition significantly in coordination with an outstanding roster of highly regarded elder law practitioners.
 The Fourth Edition represents a dramatic improvement to an already indispensable manual.
 Order yours today!

-The 2020 Update to the Elder Law Handbook includes changes to 23 out of the Handbook’s 24 chapters, including significant changes to the Tax, Medicare, and Eviction from Long-Term Care Facilities chapters, and much more!
-Many chapters have added information on the COVID-19 pandemic and its impact on the elderly.
+The 2021 Update to the Elder Law Handbook includes changes to 22 of the Handbook’s 24 chapters, including significant changes to the Senior Housing, Asset Transfers and Reduction of Assets, and Medical Assistance Beyond Nursing Homes chapters, and much more!
+The COVID-19 pandemic continues to have a significant impact on the elderly population, and this is reflected in the content.
+The Update also includes coverage of the important Pfoser v.
+Harpstead decision.
 The Update brings your Handbook fully up to date, saving valuable time otherwise lost to research and allowing you to spend more precious hours serving your clients.

 BUNDLE AND SAVE!